jimhall-ct/workflows/README.md

 # Workflows Course

-This is my files for taking web workflow course for learning Git, Sass, Gulp, Browserify, Compass, etc. on Lynda.com, authored by Ray Villalobos.
+These are my files for taking web workflow course for learning Git, Sass, Gulp, Webpack, ~~Browserify~~, Compass, etc. on Lynda.com, authored by Ray Villalobos.

 ### Tools Used
 * Git
 * SASS
 * Gulp
-* Webpack (instead of Browserify)
+* Webpack (used instead of Browserify)
 * Compass